Jenkintown–Wyncote station

 Jenkintown–Wyncote station (originally Jenkintown station) is a major SEPTA Regional Rail station along the SEPTA Main Line in Montgomery County, Pennsylvania.
-It is located at the intersection of Greenwood Avenue and West Avenue on the border of Jenkintown and the Wyncote neighborhood of Cheltenham Township, with a mailing address in Jenkintown.
+It is located at the intersection of Greenwood Avenue and West Avenue on the border of Jenkintown borough and the Wyncote neighborhood of Cheltenham Township, with a mailing address in Jenkintown.
 It is the ninth-busiest station in the regional rail system, and the fourth busiest outside Center City.
 Despite this, the station is not wheelchair accessible.
 SEPTA had plans to make the station wheelchair accessible by 2020, but these have not yet been completed.

 Station

 Jenkintown–Wyncote station was built in 1872 by the North Pennsylvania Railroad, and replaced in 1932 by the Reading Railroad.
-The 1932-built structure remains to this day, and was listed on the National Register of Historic Places in 2014.
-It currently lies in fare zone 3 and includes a parking lot with 450 spaces.
+Designed by well-known Gilded Age architect Horace Trumbauer, the station remains in use to this day, and was listed on the National Register of Historic Places in 2014.
+It is a Regional Rail junction, served by three SEPTA lines (Lansdale/Doylestown, Warminster, and West Trenton) along with service to and from Philadelphia International Airport.
+There is a 450-space parking lot.
 The West Trenton Line branches off of the SEPTA Main Line at this station.
+In 2024, plans for upgrades to the station were announced.